-He was born on 20th of February 1985 in Chertsey, UK, while his father was working for McLaren.
+Charles Newton Kimball was born on February 20, 1985, in Chertsey, UK, while his father was working for McLaren.
 At the age of 9, he began racing karting.
 Over the next few years, he won 7 national championships.
 On his 16th birthday, Charlie had a Formula Ford test drive and that was the key moment to chose racing as his vocation.

 In the following year, Kimball debuted in the American Formula Dodge and finished 10th at the end of the year.
 He also won three races in the SCCA Formula Ford that year.
 In 2003, Charlie moved to the US Formula Ford and again did well.
 Kimball won two races and had a total of seven podiums before finishing 3rd overall.

 After doing fine in the UK Formula Ford Winter Series, Kimball in 2004 signed with Team JLR.
 Before finishing 4th in the championship he scored two race wins and a total of 11 podiums.
 After such a good performances, Charlie caught the eyes of many teams from other series and was ready for a new challenge.

 In 2005 Kimball raced in the British Formula 3 with Carlin Motorsport.
 He impressed again and finished the season as a runner-up, behind his teammate Alvaro Parente, with five race wins on his account.
 Charlie became the first American in 13 years to win a British F3 race.
 The continuation of the successful stream allowed Charlie to pursue his Formula 1 dream.

 Kimball stayed in Formula 3 racing but in 2006 he moved to Euro Series, driving for the French team Signature-Plus, but he needed some time to settle.
 After poor first half of the season and nine races without points, Charlie did very well in the second half.
 He won the race at Zandvoort, becoming the first American to win the race in the series, later finished 2nd in Barcelona and at Le Mans, and took 11th place in the standings.